mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

 ---

-In BrizzTV (Dec 2011 - Oct 2013), i was simultaneously working on more than one project most of the time.
+#### BrizzTV (Dec 2011 - Oct 2013)
+In BrizzTV, i was simultaneously working on more than one project most of the time.
 Some of the noteworthy ones are mentioned below -

 * [MCUBE android app](https://play.google.com/store/apps/details?id=com.brizztv.mcube) - An app which recognizes expenses by reading incoming sms.
 Pulls the amount from the expense, auto categorizes it based on sms text and past mappings and files it under the corrent account number.
 Takes the biggest pain, i.e. opening an app and filing an expense, out of the equation.
 The auto categorization keeps getting better with each incoming sms.